 A cardiac CT angiogram is an exam used to evaluate the structure and function of the heart, coronary arteries and large vessels of the chest.
-We use Siemens' SOMATOM Sensation Cardiac 64 CT (Computed Tomography) scanner.
+We use a Siemens' SOMATOM Sensation Cardiac 64 CT (Computed Tomography) scanner.

 Before the Exam

-Prior to your arrival, you will be asked several questions over the telephone by our nurse to make sure that the scan (and sedation if needed) can be performed safely.
+Before your arrival, you will be asked several questions over the telephone by our nurse to make sure that the scan (and sedation if needed) can be performed safely.

 During the Exam

 When you arrive, the staff will explain the test and the equipment used.
 For the scan, contrast (dye) will be injected into your child's vein through an intravenous (IV) line.
 This line will be started by a nurse before the scan begins.

 Your child will then be asked to lie on a table connected to the CT scanner and a nurse will place heart monitoring leads on the chest.
 Sedation or anesthesia will be given at this time, if needed.
 Parents can remain with their child until sedation medication is given, but they then must leave the scan area and wait in the patient waiting lounge until the scan is completed.
 The technologist and nurse will keep the parents informed throughout the exam.